Andrettin/Andrettin.github.io/_posts/2016-05-07-roads-and-goblins.markdown

 ![Goblin Guard Tower]({{ site.url }}/images/goblin_guard_tower.png)

-The work on the dwarven priest has continued, so that the tiara for his unit graphics are now completed, and the only thing still missing is his robe.
+The work on the dwarven priest has also continued, so that the tiara for his unit graphics are now completed, and the only thing still missing is his robe.